visaeva/visaeva/README.md

 *   🌍 Based in Moscow
 *   🖥️ Check out my projects [here](http://github.com/visaeva?tab=repositories)
 *   🚀 Currently, collaborating with [FakeNFT](https://github.com/YanikMax/iOS-FakeNFT-StarterProject-Public) as a team
-*   🎯 Professionally trained in IOS development with a completed course
 *   ⚡ Fun fact: I have a background as an optometrist

    ### Skills: